 In 2019, a study conducted by UCD and Jigsaw, saw a rise in anxiety and depression among young people in Ireland.
-The proportion of adolescents, aged 12-18, reporting severe anxiety has doubled to 22% since the previous study in 2012.
+The volume of adolescents, aged 12-18, reporting severe anxiety has doubled to 22% since the previous study in 2012.

 From my own experiences with anxiety, I would like to share some things that I have found helpful for whenever I feel anxious.
 Below are 4 simple things you can do to help with your anxiety.